 I’m a little torn about this comparison, to be honest.
 The anime changed several things, but I can’t deny that some of them might have been for the better.
 Cutting out Yugi’s first beating was fine in my opinion.
 It didn’t make much sense to beat him then anyway.
-Plus Yugi trying to get out of it by saying he’ll beat Jounouchi and Honda was a little strange.
+Plus Yugi trying to get out of it by saying he’ll beat Jonouchi and Honda was a little strange.
 He was asking for the money anyway and seemed like he’d let him off without him making that declaration.

 Giving Honda more of his own personality was also welcome, even if it’s not the best personality.
-I don’t want him to be a watered down Jounouchi clone, but I also don’t want him to be such a massive bore like the reboot version is.
+I don’t want him to be a watered down Jonouchi clone, but I also don’t want him to be such a massive bore like the reboot version is.

-Anzu also kinda being changed to a slight jerk, in this episode anyway, also didn’t do it any favors.
+Anzu kinda being changed to a slight jerk, in this episode anyway, also didn’t do it any favors.

-The biggest aspect that the manga has in its favor is the shadow game, which is vastly better than the anime’s version.
+The biggest aspect that the manga has in its favor is the Shadow Game, which is vastly better than the anime’s version.
 I don’t know why they changed it so drastically, to be honest.
 Was the knife thing too frightening?

 The manga’s game actually involved Ushio’s greed and required a sense of self-control.
 The anime’s game relied entirely on luck.
 The only aspect that involved Ushio’s greed was in him cheating in the end.
 His attempt to kill Yugi there was pointless.
 He could’ve grabbed the money and ran, but instead he straight up murdered Yugi/Yami.
 However, he states he could survive a plunge into the canal and only end up getting wet, which is weird because the canal isn’t very deep and that is a very high tower.